NVIDIA/cheminformatics/README.md

 ```

 ### Conda

-Conda env. support is available for user wanting to use the tool outside of containers.
+Conda environment support is available for user wanting to use the tool outside of containers.
 Please find the setup file in `setup` directory.

 ### Acceleration